| | | Shallow

 carry the water away from land, are slowed down because of friction against

+the bottom.
 Sometimes the weather can start periodic variations of the

 sea level.
 This happens in the Baltic, because of its form and size, so